 Stay: Las Brisas

 A drive along the Atlantic coast brings you to La Pedrera, a bohemian beach town that moves at its own unhurried pace.
-At Las Brisas, a charming property overlooking the ocean, mornings start with the sound of crashing waves and salt-kissed breezes.
+Here, you’ll be staying at Las Brisas, a mid-century modern property just a few steps from the beach with sweeping views over the ocean.

 Adventures here are boundless.
-Embark on a Cabo Polonio Hiking Tour, exploring untouched dunes and the remote fishing village of Cabo Polonio, where sea lions bask on rocky shores, oblivious to the world around them.
+One day, explore untouched dunes and the remote fishing village of Cabo Polonio, where sea lions bask on rocky shores, oblivious to the world around them.
 Another day might lead you into the Santa Teresa National Park, where trails wind through dense forest alive with birdsong, eventually climbing to Cerro Verde.
 From its summit, the coastline stretches endlessly in both directions, a reminder of the vastness of this untamed edge of Uruguay.

 Days 14–16: José Ignacio